-Spoken or written account of HPAWRA that someone has observed, heard, done, or investigated.
+Spoken or written account of HPAWR that someone has observed, heard, done, or investigated.

-Categories of HPAWRA
+Categories of HPAWR

 Categories of attacks are based on categories used in criminal law as well as dictionary definitions.
-All categories were reported in circumstances of HPAWRA
+All categories were reported in circumstances of HPAWR

 Category Definition used in this Database Killings The unlawful or wrongful killing of one human being caused by the act, procurement or omission of another.
 All forms of killings have been included.
-Survivors of Attacks Someone who survives a physical attack or attempted killing Disappearances A person who is reported missing in suspicious circumstances Grave Desecration for the purpose of stealing or The act of taking the remains or part of the remains of a deceased person unlawfully from a burial or cremation place.
+Survivors of Attacks Someone who survives a physical attack or attempted killing Disappearances A person who is reported missing in suspicious circumstances

-trafficking human remains (sometimes reported as "grave robberies") Trafficking A live person who has been the subject of human trafficking
+Grave Desecration for the The act of taking the remains or part of the remains of a

+purpose of stealing or deceased person unlawfully from a burial or cremation place.

+trafficking human remains

+(sometimes reported as

+"grave robberies")